...

 Foods That Cause Allergies

-MILK: Cow’s milk is one of the major foods that cause allergies in infants, adolescents, and may or may not coincide with lactose intolerance.
-Allergy to milk is produced by the rejection of milk proteins and is manifested in cutaneous (eczema, atopic dermatitis, urticaria), digestive (flatulence, diarrhea), and respiratory (asthma) symptoms.
+MILK: Cow’s milk is one of the primary foods that cause allergies in infants and adolescents and may or may not coincide with lactose intolerance.
+Milk allergy is produced by the rejection of milk proteins and is manifested in cutaneous (eczema, atopic dermatitis, urticaria), digestive (flatulence, diarrhea), and respiratory (asthma) symptoms.
 Some instances of cow’s milk allergy go undiagnosed and contribute to allergic reactions to other foods.
-In fact, common food allergies that develop in adults tend to cause migraines.
+Common food allergies that develop in adults tend to cause migraines.

-FISH: This is another one of the major foods that cause allergies.
-In children, it tends to manifest itself as atopic eczema or asthma and in adults, it can cause urticaria, asthma and other allergic symptoms.
-Generally, there are various species of fish that cause allergy.
+FISH: This is another one of the primary foods that causes allergies.
+In children, it tends to manifest itself as atopic eczema or asthma, and in adults, it can cause urticaria, asthma, and other allergic symptoms.
+Generally, various species of fish cause allergies.
 Eating anisakis-infested fish is a frequent cause of this type of allergy.

-SHELLFISH: Shellfish is on the top 10 most common food allergies list.
+SHELLFISH: Shellfish is among the top 10 most common food allergies.
 In some cases, shellfish allergy is due to the parasitic anisakis larvae they contain.
 In other cases, it is a reaction to shellfish proteins.
-Shellfish allergy is a different process than the infections or intoxications that they cause.
+Shellfish allergy is a different process than the infections or intoxications they cause.

-EGG: The egg white protein called ovomucoid causes allergic reactions in children, as well as adults.
+EGG: The egg white protein ovomucoid causes allergic reactions in children and adults.
 Atopic dermatitis and asthma are the most common manifestations of egg allergy.

-MEAT: A study at John Hopkins University in Baltimore showed that many children who are allergic to cow’s milk are also allergic to beef.
+MEAT: A study at John Hopkins University in Baltimore showed that many children allergic to cow’s milk are also allergic to beef.
 This is explained by the similarity of the milk and beef proteins.
-Regular meat consumption, particularly if it is not well cooked, can lead to allergies in children, as well as adults.
+Regular meat consumption, mainly if it is not well cooked, can lead to allergies in children as well as adults.

 CURED CHEESES: The milk proteins in cheese can cause allergies.
 Also, the egg protein lysozyme, which is used in some cheeses, also provokes allergies.
-Vasoconstrictive amines contained in cured cheeses such as tiramine and histamine cause allergic reactions.
+Vasoconstrictive amines in cured cheeses, such as tyramine and histamine, cause allergic reactions.

 ADDITIVES: The most allergy-producing food additives are coloring, benzoic acid, and sulfites.
 Their manifestations are cutaneous (eczema, urticaria and respiratory (rhinitis, asthma).

 ALCOHOLIC BEVERAGES: Wine and beer tend to produce allergies because of their chemical and additive contents.
-Wine also contains substances such as tiramine that promotes allergic reactions.
+Wine also contains substances such as tyramine that promote allergic reactions.
 Beer causes allergy because of its yeast residue.

 SPICES: Spices are among the most common foods that cause allergies.
 Also, they are among the foods that cause skin allergies by contact.
 Spices can also be problematic when inhaled and ingested.
 Manifestations tend to be cutaneous, respiratory, or digestive.